ouspg/CloudAndNetworkSecurity/7.Security_of_Internet:The_Big_Picture/README.md

 You are allowed to use AI in this task, but you do need to back up the information you provide with relevant sources.
 Create a list of links to the sources you used to complete this task and **cite them properly** as if this was a small scientific article.

-You are free to use any resources found online, but the previously mentioned lecture slides provide a good starting point and links to good resources.
+You are free to use any resources found online,

 **Ensure that the answers you provide are under 200 words per section.**